Come and visit the wine cellars of the Langhe.

 Get to know the producers with our wine tastings in the Langhe region

-If you’re looking for a local guide — as they say today — who can advise you on the best experiences for your Langhe winery visits and create a personalized package just for you, you’re in the right place.
+If you are looking for a local guide who can advise you on the best experiences for your visits to the wineries of the Langhe and create a personalized package for you, you have come to the right place!

-We know the region and its many small local realities extremely well, because Piedmont is always a journey of discovery, one we love to share through the people who live here.
+We know the area very well, along with the many small local businesses that characterize it: because Piedmont is always a journey of discovery that we enjoy leading through the people who live there.

-Everyone has a secret to tell, a story that makes you feel at home.
-That’s why we love helping visitors discover them.
-For us, true luxury lies in the authenticity of the experience, far from crowded tourist routes.
-The best Langhe wineries are those with a heart to share.
+Everyone has a secret to tell, a story that will make us feel at home, which is why we love to share them with visitors.
+For us, true luxury is the authenticity of the experience, off the beaten tourist track.
+The best wineries in the Langhe are those that have a heart you can get to know!

-True luxury is time — time we can dedicate to ourselves.
-Stepping away from everyday life for a few days and enjoying experiences such as a winery visit in the Barolo or Barbaresco area becomes a wonderful gift to give yourself.
-The tasting experiences we propose are not the usual, tourist-style Langhe winery visits.
-We put our heart into them, along with deep local knowledge.
+True luxury is the time we can devote to ourselves, so taking a few days off from our hectic lives and enjoying experiences such as a visit to a winery in the Barolo or Barbaresco area will be a delightful gift to give yourself.
+The visits with tastings that we want to offer you will not be the usual tourist visits to Langhe wineries.
+We want to put our heart and knowledge of the area into them.

 Some tasty stories